adarshraj24/MAC_address_table/README.md

 # MAC_address_table
-This script requires an input.csv file in following format:
+This script requires an input.csv file.

-#Headder
-HOSTNAME1,IPADDRESS

-HOSTNAME1,IPADDRESS

-...
+Sample input.csv file has been provided

-I have added an output of this script as a sample of what the output looks like -Vivek
+I have added an output of this script as a sample of what the output looks like

+-Vivek